compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Genomic data risks & opportunities which includes.md

 For instance, if the focus is on personalized medicine, which theorizes that one can prescribe specific medications for each patient based on the analysis of their genetic data and the development of individualized, optimal treatment, this will have a significant positive impact on the treatment of disease, but will also require a significant intrusion into their personal data.
-On the other hand, one must be able to commit to a very high level of confidentiality, ensuring that one deals with these data responsibly and that they are stored in a secure manner to prevent hacking.
+Additionaly, one must be able to commit to a very high level of confidentiality, ensuring that one deals with these data responsibly and that they are stored in a secure manner to prevent hacking.

 The risk and potential associated with genetic data are, consequently two sides of the same coin.
 As we unravel the genetic